/ by UK HealthCare

 Only months later, Gardner’s heart stopped while he was running, and the ICD saved his life.

-This unusual clinical case – genetically identical twins with a rare heart condition – prompted one of their doctors, heart rhythm specialist Samy-Claude Elayi, to seek a greater understanding of Brugada.
+This unusual clinical case – genetically identical twins with a rare heart condition – prompted one of their doctors to seek a greater understanding of Brugada.
 Genetic testing revealed a specific mutation behind the condition in Jon Wes and Gardner.
 The mutation causes the membrane of the heart cells to stop conducting the electrical current that powers the heart.
 It turned out that their non-twin brother and their father also had the mutation, but no symptoms.
 Elayi wanted to know why the condition was presenting so differently in family members with the same genetic mutation.

 “This is a really fantastic opportunity because we have different members from a single family from whom we can get cells,” Elayi said.
 “We are trying to do a specific analysis of how what is really going on with this family and this gene because this disease is still very poorly understood.”